ikappaki/scittlets/README.md

 To use one:

-1. Add its listed dependencies to your Scittle app.
+1. Add its listed dependencies to your Scittle app HTML file.
 2. Follow the usage instructions and demo code provided.

 ## Development

-Install dependencies:
+Install dev dependencies:
 ```bash
 $ npm install
 ```